inspec/inspec-habitat/docs/habitat_services.md

 ### update_strategies

-Array of Strings reflecting how the software package backing the Services that matched the filter should be updated.
+Array of strings reflecting how the software package backing the services that matched the filter should be updated.
 Values include `none`, `rolling`, and `at-once`.
-See [the habitat docs](https://www.habitat.sh/docs/using-habitat/#using-updates) for implications of these values.
+See [the Habitat docs](https://www.habitat.sh/docs/using-habitat/#using-updates) for implications of these values.
 This list is de-duplicated.

 Requires API connection; not available (never matches) via CLI.